So many summer events!

 Home / Visitor Guides / McMinnville Wine Country Cycling

 Cyclists love Oregon, and the scenic wine country roads of the Willamette Valley make McMinnville, Oregon a prime destination for road cycling enthusiasts.
-Head to Tommy’s Bike Shop near historic downtown to get your gear, then set a route for a bike ride through winding back roads for breathtaking vineyard views.
-Head west to pedal the hills of the Coast Range with river front riding along the Nestucca River.
+Set a route for a bike ride through winding back roads for breathtaking vineyard views.
+Head west to pedal the hills of the Coast Range along the Nestucca River.
 Or, ride a relaxing loop from McMinnville to other charming wine country towns.
 Then return to McMinnville for rest, relaxation and a good meal.

 Watch the Dustin Klein video of this ride: Will Travel For Gravel